 For more information about choosing a filing basis, please watch the news broadcast-style video titled “Filing Basis Information” (video #7 in the Trademark Information Network (TMIN) series).

-Under certain international agreements, you may file in the U.S. based on a foreign application, foreign registration, or international registration.
+Under certain international agreements, you may file a trademark application in the U.S. based on a foreign application, foreign registration, or international registration for the same mark.
 See Trademark Manual of Examining Procedure Chapter 1000 and Chapter 1900 for specific requirements.